wadefagen/waf.cs.illinois.edu/visualizations/Grade-Disparities-and-Accolades-by-Instructor/index.md

 ## Explore All University of Illinois Courses

+Select one or more filter and view data about courses at Illinois:

 <div style="padding-left: 10px; margin-left: 1px; border-left: solid 4px #13294B">
 <div>
   Filter by Subject: <input style="width: 80px;" id="select-subject" type="text" autocomplete="off" />